sob-hon/Today-I-Learned/React/Design-Patterns-and-Best-Practices.md

 ### Written by Carlos Santana Roldan

+## What is React and why Meta(ex.
+Facebook) engineers made it?

+As mentioned in react docs, React is a `JavaScript library` for rendering `user interfaces (UI)`.
+But the main question here is what issues made meta engineers think of a new way?
+There were several issues that started the Idea:

+1. `Inefficient DOM Manipulation`:

+- Problem:
+  Facebook's web application were becoming `increasingly dynamic and complex` leading to frequent updates to the Document Object Model (DOM).<br/>
+  Direct manipulation of the DOM is slow and can lead to performance bottlenecks.

+- Solution:
+  React introduced the `Virtual DOM` to optimize and manage the updates more efficiently.
+By comparing the current and previous states of the Virtual DOM, React can batch updates and apply only the necessary changes to the real DOM, improving performance significantly.

+2. `Component Reusability`:

+- Problem:
+  The lack of a component-based architecture made it `hard to reused code`.
+Developers often had to `duplicate codes` across different parts of the application leading to `maintenance issues`.

+- Solution:
+  React component-based architecture allowed engineers to `encapsulate UI logic within individual components`.
+Each component is `self-contained`, managing it's `own state and rendering`, which simplifies the `development and maintenance`.

+3. `Declarative vs. Imperative`:

+- Problem:
+  Imperative programming model made developers `explicitly specify steps to update the UI`, led to code that was `difficult to read`, `understand` and `debug`.

+- Solution:
+  React's declarative programming model allow developers to describe what the UI should look like for a given state, then React `handle the underlying updates`, making the code `more predictable` and `easier to read and debug`.

+4. `State Synchronization`:

+- Problem:
+   Synchronizing state across different parts of the application was `challenging`.
+When the state changed in one part of the application, ensuring that all affected parts of the UI were `updated correctly was difficult and error-prone`.

+- Solution:
+  React’s `unidirectional data flo`w and component-based model make it easier to manage and synchronize state changes.
+By passing data down through `props` and using `state within components`, React ensures that the `UI stays consistent with the underlying data`.

 ## Differentiating between declarative and imperative programming

 One of the reasons why React is so powerful is that it enforces a `declarative programming paradigm`.